tiiuae/sbomnix/README.md

 ## Contribute
 Any pull requests, suggestions, and error reports are welcome.
-To start development, we recommend using nix flakes devShell:
+To start development, we recommend using Nix flakes development shell:
 ```bash
 $ git clone https://github.com/tiiuae/sbomnix
 $ cd sbomnix/